Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 The Limassol Coast

-The new tax legislation in Cyprus offers significant tax advantages, excellent dynamics, and concessions for the non-dom Cyprus.
-Here are several benefits that have attracted a considerable number of entrepreneurs and wealthy individuals into the country.
+The new tax legislation in Cyprus offers significant tax advantages, excellent dynamics, and concessions for non-dom in Cyprus.
+Here are several benefits that have attracted many entrepreneurs and wealthy individuals to the country.

 No tax on dividends

-If you are a non-dom earning dividends from a domestic or foreign investment, then you bare exempted from taxation.
+If you are a non-dom and earning dividends from a domestic or foreign investment, then you are exempted from taxation.

 No tax on interest

-The regime offers immigrants with the Non-Dom status a vast range of tax exemptions on personal income irrespective of whether it's from domestic or international dealings.
+The regime offers immigrants with a non-domicile status a vast range of tax exemptions on personal income, irrespective of whether it's from domestic or international dealings.

 Small minimum presence requirement

-To become a tax residence, you only require a 60 days presence in Cyprus regardless of whether you fulfill this through a single period or several visits.
+To become a tax resident, you only require a 60 days presence in Cyprus, regardless of whether you fulfill this through a single period or several visits.
 It, therefore, opens doors to investors seeking maximum flexibility.

 It's a long term security program

-The Cyprus Non-Dom program guarantees tax benefits for 17 years, which facilitates long term plans and investments.
+The Cyprus Non-Dom Program guarantees tax benefits for 17 years, facilitating long-term plans and investments.

 Access to health care and social security